materiaraiding/materiaraiding/docs/guides/ultimate/fru.md

 Once the safespot is identified, each party will move into it and spread out using the aforementioned "square" spread.

+The safespot for all 4 will be the initial safe cardinal/intercardinal, and the cardinal/intercardinal **opposite** the spin of the AOEs.

 ![](/images/apocspread.webp)

 ::: tip